-If you are wondering what your EXACT fuel needs - how many grams of carbohydrates, fats, and proteins you personally need each day, as well as how to menu plan and eat as a runner, I recommend the Simplified Guide to Nutrition + Hydration for Runners.
+If you are wondering what your EXACT fuel needs - how many grams of carbohydrates, fats, and proteins you personally need each day, as well as how to menu plan and eat as a runner, prep and recover for long runs & race days, then I recommend the Eat Like a Runner Nutrition Course.

 There is lot's to be discussed and understood about the nature of marathon running in order to really know what our body needs in order to allow us to perform such an ordeal as running 26.2 miles (or any long distance running!)

 For simplicity's sake we will be discussing marathon nutrition in terms of the the three main macro-nutrients that comprise ALL foods and your marathon nutrition:

 Each of the above sections explains how that macro-nutrient is important for a long distance runner.
 It gives general guidelines on how much of each you will need and lists foods of some of the best sources of that macro-nutrient.